-Since I’m hoping that a better alternative to Comcast will appear in my neighborhood within two years (Where are you, Google Fiber?), I wasn’t about to sign a two-year extension for those paltry savings.
+Since I’m hoping that a better alternative to Comcast will appear in my neighborhood before long — Where are you, Google Fiber? — I wasn’t about to sign a two-year extension for those paltry savings.

 Bottom line: Should you bite?

-While services like BillCutterz and BillFixers are relatively new, the concept of hiring someone as an advocate isn’t.
-Attorneys, accountants, credit counselors: The world is full of people who are trained to tilt the negotiating odds in your favor.
+While services like BillCutterz and BillFixers are relatively new, the concept of hiring an advocate isn’t.
+Attorneys, accountants, credit counselors: The world is full of people who are trained to tilt the odds in your favor.

-While I didn’t ask Tony for his qualifications as a negotiator, my assumption is that, other than experience, he’s probably no better qualified to secure a positive Comcast outcome than you or I. Six years ago, I negotiated a Comcast discount on-camera in 13 minutes.
+While I didn’t ask Tony for his qualifications as a negotiator, my assumption is that, other than experience, he’s probably no better qualified to secure a positive Comcast outcome than you or I. In 2009, I negotiated a Comcast discount on camera in 13 minutes.

-The most effective way to get a discount on anything, from your cable company to your yard service, is to find a better deal elsewhere, then use that as leverage to get a better deal from your existing provider.
+The most effective way to get a discount on anything from your cable bill to your yard service is to find a better deal elsewhere, then use that as leverage to get a better deal from your existing provider.
 It’s not rocket science.